The following commands control how the function information is displayed.

 For applications written in the Java programming language, the displayed function information varies depending on whether the View mode is set to user, expert, or machine.

-Expert mode separates HotSpot-compiled methods from interpreted methods, and does not suppress non-user Java threads.
+Expert mode separates HotSpot-compiled methods from interpreted methods.
+It does not suppress non-user Java threads.

 Machine mode shows data for interpreted Java methods against the Java Virtual Machine (JVM) software as it does the interpreting, while data for methods compiled with the Java HotSpot virtual machine is reported for named methods.
 All threads are shown.